delucis/schattenspiel-cnsmdp/docs/ILLUSTRATED-GUIDE.md

 The black disc should be mounted carefully and set level with respect to the box.

-## Plugging into the motorised sculpture
+## Plugging in the motorised sculpture

 ![Plugging into the motorised sculpture animated GIF](box-plugging.gif)